webisteme/wms/readme.md

 ### Order Search API

 It's also possible to search for orders by `customer_name` at the `/api/order/` endpoint.
-The following search syntax is supported: `/api/order/?q=query` where `query` is the search term to match against the order `customer name`.
+The following search syntax is supported: `/api/order/?q=query` where `query` is the search term to match against the order `customer_name`.

 Search is case-insensitive and ASCII characters will match with their non-ASCII equivalents (e.g. you can search 'Muller' to find 'Müller') but not the other way round (e.g. searching for 'Jönes' will not return 'Jones').

 ## Ideas for improvement

-- Implement soft delete by overriding DRF
+- Implement soft delete by overriding DRF's delete methods
-- Make DRF API and /fulfillment/ interfaces more consistent
+- Make CRUD API and fulfillment interfaces more consistent
-- Return more granular error code/message when find_picks() fails
+- Return more granular error code and message when find_picks() fails